Mishalzeera/goat-and-daisy-antiques/FOR_NEW_DEVS.md

 a method that basically wipes the whole request session at the end of the time period.
 You won't be logged in and anything in your session will be reverted to null.

-## Admin Task Manager

-The task manager sometimes does not behave as it should.

-When the red warning Required is showing in the main form, it will work ok on its first use.

-If the page loads and the red Required is missing, then it won't create new lists or show the queryset.

-Something to look into.

-## Site Walkthrough

-You may find it helpful to follow the SITE_WALKTHROUGH.md file step by step to become familiar with the workflow of the site.
-Some things may not make sense until you see an action through.

 ## Process Notes